farwaali08/bikesharing/README.md

 ![alt_text](https://github.com/farwaali08/bikesharing/blob/7854d5e434f317b0b48bcd5f82acbe96852be588/Images/HIGHLIGHTS.png)

 The highlights from this analysis include an impressive ridership number and dedicated subscriber base.
 Over `2.3 million` rides were recorded in August 2019, which is typically the most profitable month.
-Over `81%` of all users are subscribers, which indicate that they utilize CitiBike services often
+Over `81%` of all users are subscribers, which indicates that CitiBike services are utilized often enough to warrant a subscription, and are in-demand.
+All are important when considering bike-sharing programs for other cities,

+Also included in the highlights is the peak hour data for the month.
+Ridership remains fairly steady from 7 AM to 8 PM, with peaks during the morning and evening rush hours (8AM-9M and 4PM-7PM, respectively).

+The data so far has indicated that the program is successful

 ### TRIPS BY WEEKDAY PER HOUR